-When it comes to the negative traits of people who have a thinking communication style, thinkers tend to:
+When contemplating the negative traits of people with this communication style, keep in mind that these individuals tend to:

 How to talk with a thinker

-The key point to know when talking with a thinker is to aim to make the interaction accurate.
+When talking with a thinker, the key is to make the interaction accurate.

-- give them time to time to think about what you’re talking about, before replying;
+- Give them time to think about what you’re talking about before replying,

-- put what you’ve agreed on in writing;
+- Put what you’ve agreed on in writing, and

 An example of successful communication with a thinker